joatmon08/hashicorp-stack-demoapp/README.md

 Terraform will set up [Kubernetes authentication method](https://www.vaultproject.io/docs/auth/kubernetes) and deploy the [Vault Helm chart](https://github.com/hashicorp/vault-helm) to the cluster.

+It also sets up a key-value secrets engine to store the Boundary worker token.

 ### Configure Boundary

 Go to the `boundary` workspace in Terraform Cloud.